Archive for the ‘active learning’ Category.

 GHP Theory of Computation Class Summary

 The second class I taught at GHP was Theory of Computation (entitled “Does Not Compute”).
 We approached the problem of machine equivalence.
 This class was a lot of fun and students seemed to enjoy it.
-You can see my feedback, if you’re curious.
+You can , if you’re curious.

 Continue reading ‘GHP Theory of Computation Class Summary’ »